PrabashanaDev/PrabashanaDev/README.md

 - 👋 Hello there, I’m Chathura Prabashana ( @PrabashanaDev )
-- 👀 I’m interested in Software Engineering, Software development and Audio software design.
+- 👀 I’m interested in Cyber Security ( Hacking,SOC ) and Netwoking
-- 🌱 I’m currently learning Computer Science at Freecodecamp and Saylor.org
+- 🌱 I’m currently learning at Freecodecamp and TryHackMe.
 - 📫 How to reach me- Just drop a Email to me or contact me through socials